 “Attica for sure, maybe someone else too.
 Well, I've to dress up as well.
 See you at the party!”

 Iset closed the com and got up.
 She went to her wardrobe and picked up a box.
 She opened it.
 Since she hit adulthood, she had always dressed up as Garonné, one of the artists that accompanied Varisca during the crossing of Galvannia, the south shallow sea, and the exploration of its islands.
 She took her clothes off.
-The dress was quite simple: just a pair of leggings made of the skin of small furred animals, a brown tunic made from trees attached with an insect skin belt, a red ruck-sack made from an herbivorous skin and a pair of gloves made from her own feathers.
+The dress was quite simple: just a pair of leggings made of the skin of small furred animals, a brown tunic made from wood fiber attached with an insect skin belt, a red rucksack made from a herbivorous skin and a pair of gloves made from her own feathers.
 After putting on the dress, she applied some make-up and took the dress accessories: a tablet with some paper sheets on it, a pencil and two small pots with tint that she carried in a small bag hanging on her belt.
 She opened the door and went to the party.

 The door slid open.
 She was the last one.
 The party had already begun.
 She looked at her fellow saurians.
 She could see a couple of Variscas and one Atlas.
 She was the only Garonné of the party.